Casino Boat Singapore

 Each time she exceeds 21, she points at the guilty card and curses, as though its existence were a crime.

-I soon realise that she’s simply betting on the probability of striking a bountiful winning streak, not the odds of beating the dealer, and its painful to watch her cling on to false hope.
+I soon realise that she’s simply betting on the probability of striking a bountiful winning streak, not the odds of beating the dealer, and it’s painful to watch her cling on to false hope.

 A waiter comes to her side and clears her ash tray.
 She passes him a $20 chip, one of her last few, which he graciously accepts.
 A little deed of generosity to be repaid with good fortune, perhaps?